-Peter M. Yu '83 is a managing partner of Cartesian Capital Group, a global private equity firm he founded in 2005.
+Peter Yu is a managing partner of Cartesian Capital Group, a global private equity firm that he founded in 2005.
 Prior to forming Cartesian, Yu founded and served as president and chief executive officer of AIG Capital Partners.
 Before that, he was director of the National Economic Council, the White House office responsible for developing and coordinating economic policy, during the Clinton administration.
 A graduate of Harvard Law School, Yu was president of the Harvard Law Review and served as a clerk to U.S. Supreme Court Justice John Paul Stevens.